Web3NL/motoko-book/src/internet-computer-programming-concepts/actors/actor-to-canister.md

 {{#include _mo/actor-to-canister.mo:a}}
 ```

-We will _deploy_ this actor to the Internet Computer!
+We will [_deploy_](#deployment-steps) this actor to the Internet Computer!

 ## Canister

-A canister is like a home for an actor.
+A canister is like a home for an [actor](internet-computer-programming-concepts/actors.html).
 It lives on the Internet Computer Blockchain.
-A canister is meant to 'host' actors and make their public functions available to other canisters and the wider Internet beyond the Internet Computer itself.
-A canister also provides [_memory_](/internet-computer-programming-concepts/basic-memory-persistence.html#canister-main-memory) that every actor needs to operate.
+A canister is meant to 'host' actors and make their [_public functions_](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) available to other canisters and the wider Internet beyond the Internet Computer itself.

 Each canister can host one actor.
 The [_public interface_](/internet-computer-programming-concepts/async-data/candid.html#actor-interfaces) of the canister is defined by the [_actor type_](/internet-computer-programming-concepts/actors.html#actor-type) of the actor it hosts.
 The public interface is described using an [_Interface Definition Language_](/internet-computer-programming-concepts/async-data/shared-types.html).
 Every canister has a [unique id](/internet-computer-programming-concepts/principals-and-authentication.html).

+The IC provides _system resources_ to the canister, like:

+- Connectivity: A canister can receive inbound and make outbound [_canister calls_](/advanced-concepts/async-programming/canister-calls.html).
+- Memory: A canister has [_main working memory_](/internet-computer-programming-concepts/basic-memory-persistence.html#canister-main-memory) and also has access to [_stable memory_](/advanced-concepts/scalability/stable-storage.html).
+- Computation: The code running in a canister is executed by one processor thread and consumes _cycles_.

 ## Code compiling and Wasm modules